 You won't be able to put all your weight on your foot for several weeks, and you may need to wear a special shoe or a cast for several months.

-It may take six to 12 months after surgery to resume regular activities.
+It may take 6-12 months after surgery to resume regular activities.

 RA is a progressive disease that currently has no cure.
 However, medications, exercises and surgery can help lessen the effects of the disease and may slow its progression.

 As in all surgeries, there is some risk.
 Infections, failure for the fusion to heal and loosening of the hardware are the most common problems.
 Intravenous antibiotics and/or repeat surgery may be needed.
 Severe complications may require amputation, but